NicolaFalco/Matlab-toolbox-change-detection/README.md

 ********************************************************************
 **DATA INPUT:**
 * input: two coregistred multitemporal multispectral data.
+The images need to be ENVI RAW format without extension with a *.hdr file
 * output: intensity image representing the probability of change obtained by either ITPCA or IRMAD technique.